Kidnapped copertina

 Brought to you by Penguin.

 Robert Louis Stevenson's Kidnapped is at once a rollicking adventure story and an earnest political allegory.
-This Penguin Classics edition is edited with an introduction and historical notes by Donald McFarlan and a foreword by Alasdair Gray.
+This Penguin Classics edition is edited with an introduction and historical notes by Donald McFarlan, and a foreword by Alasdair Gray.

 Orphaned and penniless, David Balfour sets out to find his last living relative, miserly and reclusive Uncle Ebenezer.
 But Ebenezer is far from welcoming, and David narrowly escapes being murdered before he is kidnapped and imprisoned on a ship bound for the Carolinas.
 When the ship is wrecked, David, along with the fiery rebel Alan Breck, makes his way back across the treacherous Highland terrain on a quest for justice.
-Through his powerful depiction of the two very different central characters - the romantic Breck and the rational Whig David - Stevenson dramatised a conflict at the heart of Scottish culture in the aftermath of the Jacobite rebellion, as well as creating an unforgettable adventure story.
+Through his powerful depiction of the two very different central characters - the romantic Breck and the rational Whig David - Stevenson dramatized a conflict at the heart of Scottish culture in the aftermath of the Jacobite rebellion, as well as creating an unforgettable adventure story.

 This new edition includes a foreword by Alasdair Gray discussing Stevenson's life and literary career and how he came to write Kidnapped.
 In his introduction, Donald McFarlan considers the novel's realism and a depiction of Scotland.